K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 ## **Scheduling** ⏰

 For automated operation, consider setting up a scheduled task (Windows) or cron job (Linux) to run the script at regular intervals.

 ---

-## **How It Works** 🔍

-- **Device Discovery**: Uses the CrowdStrike Hosts API to retrieve all devices
-- **CSV Management**: Maintains a CSV file mapping device IDs to hostnames and email addresses
-- **Vulnerability Scanning**: Queries the Spotlight Vulnerabilities API for each device
-- **Prioritization**: Processes vulnerabilities in order of severity (CRITICAL → HIGH → MEDIUM)
-- **Deduplication**: Groups vulnerabilities by application to avoid redundant notifications
-- **Email Generation**: Creates professional HTML emails with clear remediation instructions
-- **Notification**: Sends emails via the Outlook COM API

----